datalad-handbook/book/docs/basics/101-105-install.rst

 components of the dataset you need.

 Lets see how large the dataset would be in total if all of the files were present.
-For this, we supply an additional option to ``datalad status``.
+For this, we supply an additional option to :command:`datalad status`.
 Make sure to be (anywhere) inside of the ``longnow`` dataset to execute the following command:

 .. runrecord:: _examples/DL-101-105-106